5th ANNUAL CKNN CONFERENCE

 Dan lives in Massachusetts with his husband and their three children.

-I am passionate about transforming and modernizing organizations.
-Increasingly my transformation work focuses on modernizing not-for-profit organizations through strategic financial leadership, digital transformation, mergers and amalgamations, and radical organization-wide strategic turnaround transformation.
-Late in my career, I earned my CPA, CMA designation in 2013 and achieved a Masters Certificate Lean Six Sigma Black Belt in 2016 to strengthen my capacity to assist not-for-profit organizations and funders.
+She is passionate about transforming and modernizing organizations.
+Increasingly her transformation work focuses on modernizing not-for-profit organizations through strategic financial leadership, digital transformation, mergers and amalgamations, and radical organization-wide strategic turnaround transformation.
+Late in her career, she earned her CPA, CMA designation in 2013 and achieved a Masters Certificate Lean Six Sigma Black Belt in 2016 to strengthen her capacity to assist not-for-profit organizations and funders.

-My 25 years of experience as a former Executive Director, not-for-profit strategic and financial transformation expertise, lean six sigma training and my 12 years consulting allows me to take a very thorough and comprehensive approach to organizational transformation.
+Her 25 years of experience as a former Executive Director, not-for-profit strategic and financial transformation expertise, lean six sigma training and her 12 years consulting allows her to take a very thorough and comprehensive approach to organizational transformation.

 David Hartley has trained or consulted over 20,000 Canadian nonprofit senior staff or board members in the past 10 years in over 160 Canadian communities.
 He carries the Canadian Risk Management (C.R.M.) designation.
 David’s greatest passion is coming alongside exceptional but tired nonprofit staff and their Board.